tobias74/php-visitable-specification/README.md

 php-visitable-specification
 ===========================

-Simple Implementation of the Specification-Pattern as described by Eric Evans
+Simple Implementation of the Specification-Pattern as described in the book "Domain Driven Design" by Eric Evans